Seattle's Child

 Cherry Blossom and Japanese Cultural Festival

-Celebrating our life-long relationship with Japan, the Cherry Blossom and Japanese Cultural Festival will take place from April 14-16 from 10 a.m. – 6 p.m. at the Armory Food and Event Hall and Fisher Pavilion.
-Featuring tea ceremonies, children’s activities, kimono dress up and so much more.
+Celebrating our life-long relationship with Japan, the Cherry Blossom and Japanese Cultural Festival will take place from April 12-14 from 11 a.m. – 5 p.m. at the Armory Food and Event Hall and Fisher Pavilion.
+Featuring children’s activities, kimono dresses and so much more.
 You won’t want to miss this immersive cultural experience.

 Check out a Seattle neighborhood or your own!

-You may not have to travel very far to see a blooming cherry tree.
+You may not have to travel far to see a blooming cherry tree.
 There could be a few lining the streets of your very own neighborhood!
-Take a walk around and look for trees with white, light pink, and depending on the species yellow oval-shaped petals.
+Take a walk around and look for trees with white, light pink, and, depending on the species, yellow oval-shaped petals.
 The petals of a cherry blossom have a split at the ends.
 Take a look at the trunk of the tree: There will be horizontal lines running across it.
 See how many you can find!

 More spring fun in Seattle’s Child

-Tips to for a day at the Skagit Valley Tulip Festival
+Tips to for a day at the Skagit Valley Tulip FestivalĀ

 Plant these for a bountiful garden